 View APHA Continuing Education Policies.

-All continuing education questions can be answered by staff at the CE Booth during the annual meeting and/or by contacting: Evangeline Savage at email@example.com or 202-777-2523.
+All continuing education questions can be answered by staff at the CE Booth during the Annual Meeting and/or by contacting: Evangeline Savage via email or 202-777-2523.